Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: EXPERIMENTS

 \subsection{Evaluation on Photo.net}

 Photo.net is a small dataset.
-Because there is no theme information, we only evaluate the model with ROI pooling on padded images.
-Same as AVA dataset, we also pad images to $ 800\times800 $.
-The number of voters per image in this data set is much smaller than AVA, so personal subjectivity has a greater impact, which leads to unstable ground-truth distributions.
-Predicting distributions is harder under such condition.
+Because there is no theme information, we only evaluate the model with RoM pooling on padded images.
+Analogous to the AVA dataset, we also pad images to $800\times800$.
+Personal subjectivity may have more significant impacts because the number of voters per image in this dataset is much smaller.
+This can result in unstable ground-truth distributions.
+Predicting distributions is harder in such a condition.
 To the best of our knowledge, there is only one previous work \cite{zhang2019gated} predicting aesthetic distributions on this dataset.
-Since they didn't report the data augmentation strategy, we give results with and without cropping augmentation for a fair comparison.
-We can see from the table \ref{table6} that our proposed method outperforms previous work.
+They proposed to combine global and local image views to learn aesthetic distribution.
+Since they did not report the data augmentation strategy, we give results with and without cropping augmentation for a fair comparison.
+Table~\ref{table6} shows that our proposed method outperforms previous work.
+We also use this dataset to test the model trained on the AVA dataset to evaluate the generalization performance.
+Considering that the score ranges are different, the distribution metrics cannot be used.
+First, we obtain normalized scores between 0 to 1 from the AVA trained model.
+Then, the normalized scores are transformed to the range of 1 to 7.
+Finally, we compute the SRCC, PLCC, and MSE on the mean scores.
+The results are given in Table~\ref{table6}.
+We can see that the performances are still better than those of previous works.